Cruising between Montargis and Chatillon-sur-Loire on the Briare canal and Canal Lateral a la Loire

-Guests are met at the Hotel Westminster in Paris and transferred by private chauffeured minibus to the spacious Renaissance, where a Champagne Welcome with canapés awaits.
+Guests are met at the Hotel Westminster in Paris and transferred by private chauffeured minibus to the spacious Renaissance, where a Champagne welcome with canapés awaits.

 Time to explore the pretty village of Montargis by foot or bicycle before dinner on board.

-Morning cruise through the Loire countryside, with great towpath walking and cycling opportunities, to Montbouy.
+A morning cruise through the Loire countryside, with great towpath walking and cycling opportunities, to Montbouy.

-After lunch we visit Chateau de Fontainebleau, a national museum and UNESCO World Heritage Site.
+After lunch, we visit Chateau de Fontainebleau, a national museum and UNESCO World Heritage Site.